fstarred/c64-playground/README.md

 ; and so on
 ```

-Writing code that copy 1000+1000 bytes of char and color with the above method may take even an half day, but luckly nowadays we have the right compilers for accomplish this mission:
+Writing code that copy 1000+1000 bytes of char and color with the above method may take even an half day, but luckly nowadays we have the right compilers for accomplish this task:

 ```
 .for ue := $0400, ue < $07e7, ue += $01